Skip to main content

 Best Practices

-• Use /name-filters test before running a cleanse
+• Use /name-filters test before running a cleanse to verify your filters

-• Review your Blocklist for accuracy
+• Review your filter list for accuracy before scanning

 • Pause actions with /settings pause pause-state:pause if needed